 Exercise strengthens the heart and opens the blood vessels so the circulatory system can pump blood with less effort.
 It also encourages weight loss that further reduces blood pressure.
 High blood pressure is associated with a variety of chronic health conditions that occur with old age, like heart disease, diabetes, strokes, and dementia, which means lowering blood pressure can help seniors prevent these dangerous conditions.
 Exercise is so effective at lowering blood pressure that some doctors allow seniors to stop taking blood pressure medication after they start exercising.

 If your loved one lives a sedentary lifestyle and needs more encouragement to exercise, turn to the dedicated caregivers at Coast Care Partners, a leading provider of elderly home care.
-Lemon Grove families can rely on our caregivers to help their senior loved ones live happier and healthier lives while aging in place.
+San Diego families can rely on our caregivers to help their senior loved ones live happier and healthier lives while aging in place.
 Call 619-354-2544 today to learn more about our high-quality in-home care services.